lorey/hubspot-contact-import/README.md

 ## Usage

 Please note that this is in alpha.
-Errors may occur, please use your brain.
+The tool is currently only creating contacts for unknown emails.

 1. Download the vcards of the Xing contacts you wish to import.
 2. Put them into `out/vcards`
-2. Run xing-to-hubspot.py inside the bin folder.
+3. Run xing-to-hubspot.py inside the bin folder.
-3. Enjoy the new or updated contacts within your hubspot account.
+4. Enjoy the new or updated contacts within your hubspot account.
+5. (Merge contacts that belong to the same person and they will never be created again, e.g. if you had peter@miller.com and petermiller@gmail was created as a new contact)

 ## Dependencies

 This plugin depends on:

-- vobject to read the vcards
+- [vobject](https://github.com/eventable/vobject) to read the vcards
-- requests to make API calls to hubspot
+- [requests](https://github.com/kennethreitz/requests) to make API calls to hubspot

 ## Installation